goetting/ez-flux/README.md

 ### Plugins

 [Plugins](#plugins) are an array of functions which is directly exported for you to edit.
-They will be looped and execuded _after_ options have been handled and _before_ store and state are sealed.
+They will be looped and executed _after_ options have been handled and _before_ store and state are sealed.
 As a result, plugins may extend or limit the scope of the created store.

 #### debug